 On May 21, 2002, the District entered into an Agreement with CCMD and the HOA, whereby the HOA will manage and maintain the operation of the Community Center and pool owned by the District and CCMD (Management Agreement).
 The Management Agreement was amended on May 15, 2007, to clarify certain administrative functions and responsibilities of the HOA.
-The District imposes a fee on all users of the Community Center and the pool pursuant to a Resolution adopted on October 15, 2002, as amended.
-On October 26, 2020, the District adopted a Resolution adopting the Recreation Center Fees and approving the Recreation Center Budget for the 2021 calendar and fiscal year.
+On October 24, 2023, the District adopted a Resolution Ratifying Home Owner Fees Set by the Villages at parker Master Association, Inc, dba: Canterberry Crossing Master Association and Used to Offset Certain Expenses for the Canterberry Crossing Metropolitan District II, Douglas County, Colorado for the 2024 Calendar and Fiscal year (2023 Resolution), pursuant to which the District ratified the HOA's imposition of homeowner recreation fees in the amount of \$99.00 per year for the fiscal year 2024.
 This resolution replaces all of the prior resolutions regarding Recreation Center Fees.
 This fee is charged to the residents via the monthly fees that they pay to the HOA.
 Upon the repayment of the general obligation debt, including any refundings thereof, the District will convey the Community Center and pool over to the HOA.